 Are two languages at a time too much for the mind?
-Caregivers and teachers should know that infants growing up bilingual have the learning capacities to make sense of the complexities of two languages just by listening.
-In a new study, an international team of researchers, including those from Princeton University, report that bilingual infants as young as 20 months of age efficiently and accurately process two languages.
+Caregivers and teachers should know that infants growing up bilingual have the learning capacity to make sense of the complexities of two languages just by listening.
+In a study, an international team of researchers, including those from Princeton University, report that bilingual infants as young as 20 months of age efficiently and accurately process two languages.

-The study, published in the journal Proceedings of the National Academy of Sciences, found that infants can differentiate between words in different languages.
+The study, published in Proceedings of the National Academy of Sciences, found that infants can differentiate between words in different languages.
 “By 20 months, bilingual babies already know something about the differences between words in their two languages,” said Casey Lew-Williams, an assistant professor of psychology and co-director of the Princeton Baby Lab, where researchers study how babies and young children learn to see, talk and understand the world.
 He is also the co-author of the paper.

 “They do not think that ‘dog’ and ‘chien’ [French] are just two versions of the same thing,” Lew-Williams said.
 “They implicitly know that these words belong to different languages.”

 To determine infants’ ability to monitor and control language, the researchers showed 24 French-English bilingual infants and 24 adults in Montreal pairs of photographs of familiar objects.
 Participants heard simple sentences in either a single language (“Look!
 Find the dog!”) or a mix of two languages (“Look!
 Find the chien!”).
 In another experiment, they heard a language switch that crossed sentences (“That one looks fun!
 Le chien!”).
 These types of language switches, called code switches, are regularly heard by children in bilingual communities.